danielguillan/responder/README.md

 ## What's next?

-- Respond-to Retina displays
-- Support for more than just `min-width` and `max-width`
+- Support for groups with more than 2 breakpoints
-- Suggestions?
+- Support for more media features (height, device-dimensions, orientation, retina displays, …)